 No security association is assumed to have been established at the lower layer before TDS begins functioning.
-For Security Support Provider Interface (SSPI) [SSPI] authentication to be used, [SSPI] support must be available on both the client and server machines.
-If channel encryption is to be used, TLS/SSL support must be present on both the client and server machines, and a certificate suitable for encryption must be deployed on the server machine.
+For Security Support Provider Interface (SSPI) [SSPI] authentication to be used,

+SSPI support needs to be available on both the client and server machines.
+For channel encryption to be used, TLS/SSL support needs to be present on both client and server machines, and a certificate suitable for encryption has to be deployed on the server machine.
+For federated authentication<2> to be used, a library that provides federated authentication support or an equivalent needs to be present on the server, and the client needs to be able to generate a token for federated authentication.